programminghistorian/jekyll/_posts/2025-11-14-en-call-for-proposals-2025-6.md

 It is important to us that our lessons can be translated for use in multilingual research-contexts, so we'll ask you to consider how your method or tool could be applied or adapted for use with non-English-language data.

-If you're proposing a translation, the form provides an opportunity for you to think about how you could adapt or localise the research case study centred by the original lesson for an English-language readership.
+If you're proposing a translation, the form provides an opportunity for you to think about how you could adapt or localise the research use case centred by the original lesson for an English-language readership.
 We'll also ask you to share a short translation sample.

 At the end of the form, you are invited to provide links to sample code or to a rough draft of your lesson.